NTNU-IHB/FMU-proxy/README.md

 The JVM implementation of FMU-proxy is written in Kotlin and uses the gradle build system.

-It features a server implementation that supports Apache Thrift (HTTP/JSON, TCP/IP/binary), gRPC(HTTP2) and JSON-RPC(HTTP, WebSockets, TCP/IP, ZMQ) RPCs.
+It features a server implementation that supports Apache Thrift (HTTP/JSON, TCP/IP/binary), gRPC(HTTP2) and JSON-RPC(HTTP, WebSockets, TCP/IP) RPCs.

 For interacting with the FMUs on the JVM, [FMI4j](https://github.com/NTNU-IHB/FMI4j) is used.
 The JSON-RPC client and server implementation can be found [here](https://github.com/markaren/YAJ-RPC).